hbctraining/DGE_workshop_salmon/lessons/05_DGE_DESeq2_analysis2.md

 ### Wald test

 With DESeq2, the Wald test is the default used for hypothesis testing when comparing two groups. **The Wald test is a test of hypothesis usually performed on parameters that have been estimated by maximum likelihood.**.
 In our case we are testing each gene model coefficient (LFC) which was derived using parameters like dispersion which were estimated using maximum likelihood.

-DESeq2 implements the Wald test by taking the LFC and dividing it by its standard error, resulting in a z-statistic, which is compared to a standard normal distribution.
-A p-value is computed reporting the probability that a z-statistic at least as extreme as the observed value would be selected at random.
-If the p-value is small we reject the null hypothesis and state that there is evidence against the null (i.e. the gene is differentially expressed).
+DESeq2 implements the Wald test by:
+* Taking the LFC and dividing it by its standard error, resulting in a z-statistic
+* The z-statistic is compared to a standard normal distribution, and a p-value is computed reporting the probability that a z-statistic at least as extreme as the observed value would be selected at random
+* If the p-value is small we reject the null hypothesis and state that there is evidence against the null (i.e. the gene is differentially expressed).

 ## Multiple test correction